 Camp and Furnace

 (Featured Image) Situated in Liverpool’s coolest neighbourhood this roast has been described as ‘the stuff of legends’ by The Sunday Times.
-All your favourite roasted meats are placed on the communal tables to be carved up by you and your new friends sitting next to you.
-If you have any room left finish off with one of their giant sticky toffee puddings!
+All your favourite roasted meats are put on the tables and carved up by and shared by everyone.
+If you aren’t full when you’ve finished your roast finish off with one of their huge sticky toffee puddings!

 Slim Pork Chop Express